Rishav-12/Clear-the-Clutter/readme.md

 * Copy the main.py file to any folder
 * On running the python file, all the other files inside that folder will get organized according to the extensions
 * The various extensions are predefined in the script

+This project was inspired by a video from the CodeWithHarry YouTube channel